Urban Indian

-Brief history of the urbanization of Native Americans
+Urban Indian populations are largely concentrated in cities in the Western United States and parts of the Midwest, with a few exceptions.
+Major U.S. cities with large Native American populations include Los Angeles, Tulsa, Oklahoma City, Phoenix, Salt Lake City, Anchorage, Seattle, Portland, Tucson, Albuquerque, and Minneapolis.
+Canadian cities with large First Nations populations, most of which are in the Prairie Provinces and Western Canada, include Vancouver, Winnipeg, Edmonton, Calgary, Saskatoon, Regina, and Thunder Bay.

+History

 The number of American Indians living in urban settings accelerated in the 1950s and 1960s because of the Indian termination policy of that era, which encouraged Native people to leave their reservations.
 During that period, the Bureau of Indian Affairs (BIA) also developed a "relocation" program that encouraged American Indians to move to urban areas.
 While Native people were not "forced" to move, the BIA has been criticized for promoting unduly optimistic portrayals of life in urban areas.
 Many Native people were simply unprepared for the challenges of city life, they often encountered discrimination and had difficulty getting jobs and housing, and many returned to their reservations.
 The program was abolished in the 1970s.
 Since that era, however, many American Indians have moved to urban areas by their own choice and without any assistance from the BIA.
 The 2000 US Census indicated that 67% of Native Americans lived in urban areas, and by the 2010 Census the percentage of urban Native people had grown to 71%.